tcolgate/tcolgate.github.io/content/blog/newest.md

 Since this is using pre-recorded values, the match does not need do do any calculation and should therefore be very fast indeed.

+A prometheus range_query over a time space around the point of interest should highlight all series which have matched the PAA over a period of time.

+To be truely useful in practice more direct support for PAA would need adding to prometheus.

 ## Performance

 Prometheus has excellent support internally for testing and benchmarking of its functions.
 Adding a couple of benchmarks shows paa() is well within the bounds of what is reasonable for a prometheus function (though it is possible that the data generated by the benchmark suite is being very kind here).

+I have left left the results of the other prometheus Benchmark functions in place for comparison purposes.

 ```
 $ go test -v -bench=. -run=XXX 2> /dev/null                                            paa ]